Sharing my love through natural skin care

 RachelMade provides the highest quality, all natural, organic products that are free of harmful chemicals.
 Handmade in small batches to ensure quality, RachelMade Products shares the natural healing qualities of organic skincare with you.

-The other Rachel behind RachelMade
+The inspiration behind RachelMade

 Aunt Rachel is the person who introduced me to essential oils, helped talk me through my journey to good health, and inspired this organic skincare line.
 On July 4th, 2013, Aunt Rachel passed away from lung cancer a mere 3 months after her diagnosis.
 I partner with Inheritance of Hope and donate a portion of every sale in her honor and memory.